Pancreatic Cysts and Pseudocysts

 What are the symptoms of pancreatic cysts or pseudocysts?

 Pancreatic cysts, including pseudocysts, can be asymptomatic (having no obvious symptoms) or can produce moderate to severe symptoms.
 Symptoms may occur within days to months following a pancreatitis attack.
-When present, the most common symptoms include:
+The most common symptoms include:

 What are the complications of pancreatic cysts/pseudocysts?